Facility Use policies & procedures

 Per Florida State Statute and City of Palm Beach Gardens policy, organizations providing youth programming will be required to be background checked.
 Coaches, assistant coaches, trainers, board members and volunteers ages 16 and over who work with children are REQUIRED to be background screened annually.
 The screening process takes approximately 5 days to complete.
 The cost of background screenings is due upon submitting of background screen application by the volunteer/permit holder.

-Under no circumstances may pop up shade tents and/or other lightweight temporary equipment be staked in to the ground in any City sports turf.
+Under no circumstances may pop-up shade tents and/or other lightweight, temporary equipment be staked into the ground in any City sports turf.
 Sand bags, cement blocks, or other means to sufficiently weigh down equipment must be used instead.
 Equipment found staked in the ground will be subject to immediate removal and permit revocation.

 Admission, or gate, fees may be charged by the permit holder.
 Under no circumstances, however, shall fees be charged for parking of vehicles or access to a City parking lot.
+Permit holders can only charge gate fees for their permitted area and cannot restrict the public from accessing public areas on any City facility.
+A request for approval to charge a gate or entry fee must be made 48 hrs. prior to the permit date.

 Food trucks must be in compliance with the City ordinance governing the operation of food trucks within City limits.
-The Mobile Food Truck Permit Application process must be complete and approved more than 14 days prior to the permit start date.
+The Mobile Food Truck Permit Application process must be completed and approved more than 14 days prior to the permit start date.

 How to Apply